 But even if you do have panic or anxiety attacks you probably don’t understand why something is happening to you.
 You and your loved ones may, quite naturally, misinterpret the symptoms as an illness or serious mental condition.
 However, what you are feeling is real.
 You are feeling a loss of control and that can be quite terrifying.

-Fight or Flight Response…is this the underlying cause of panic attacks?
+Fight or Flight Response…is this the underlying cause of A panic attack?

 Our ancestors survived their world thanks to the ‘fight or flight response’ and this life saving response remains in our brains today.
 In essence, this means that we will either fight or flee from danger.
 Anxiety is a form of response to the threat – real or imagined.

 The purpose of worry or stress (anxiety) is to protect you from harm.
-Perhaps this is the reason why some people think panic attacks cause harm, but nothing could be further from the truth.
+Perhaps this is the reason why some people think a panic attack causes harm, but nothing could be further from the truth.

 For our cave dwelling ancestors, the fight or flight response was very important for their daily survival – when they faced danger their bodies had to generate an automatic response to that danger, and they had to respond immediately by running away or standing to fight.